 North East Sector Offices,

-If taking part in this research study harms you, there are no special compensation arrangements.
-If you are harmed due to someone’s negligence, then you may have ground for a legal action but your family may have to pay your legal costs.
+If taking part in this study harms you, there are no special compensation arrangements.
+If you are harmed due to someone’s negligence, then you may have ground for legal action but you may have to pay your legal costs.
 Regardless of this, if you wish to complain, or have any concerns about any aspect of the way you have been approached or treated during the course of this study, the normal National Health Service complaints mechanism is available to you.

-If your family has private medical insurance, they may wish to check with their company before you agree to take part in the study to ensure that participation in the study will not affect your insurance cover?
+If you have private medical insurance, you may wish to check with your company before agreeing to take part in the study to ensure participation will not affect your insurance cover.